aitsham03/ollama-medical-app/README.md

 Ask a Question : Type your question into the dedicated field.

 Get the Answer : Click "Poser la question" and await the model's response, which will appear in the lower area.

-📦 Download the Application (Windows Executable)
-For quick use without Python installation, you can download the Windows executable (.exe) directly from the Releases page of this repository.

-(Please note that you will still need to install Ollama and download the 'mistral' model separately for the application to function.)

 ## 📂 Project Structure